hannahkm/gopherconus-2025/README.md

 ![system info](./example_img/sample_dashboard1.png)
 ![testing info](./example_img/sample_dashboard2.png)

+### Viewing Data

+By default, metrics and traces will be sent to Datadog.
+Remember to set your `DD_API_KEY` in `.env` to ensure traces are sent properly.
+If you are unable to use Datadog, you may instead send metrics and traces to Grafana using InfluxDB by making the following edits:

+1. In `otel-collector-config.yaml`, comment out the Datadog exporter
+2. In `otel-collector-config.yaml`, set the exporter to `[otlp]` for traces and to `[prometheus]` for metrics.
+3. In `loadtest.sh`, uncomment out the lines for InfluxDB and comment out the lines for OpenTelemetry.

+The Grafana dashboard will be hosted at `localhost:3000`.

 ## Read More

 Interested in (auto) instrumentation?
 Here are a couple of blog posts and articles that can help you get started!